Kortemme-Lab/pull_into_place/demos/ksi/algosb_exercise/README.rst

    :align: center
    :width: 80 %

-   A screenshot of the pymol scene created by the ``compare_to_wildtype.sho`` script in the full pipeline.
+   A screenshot of the PyMOL scene created by the ``compare_to_wildtype.sho`` script in the full pipeline.

 We provide a plugin script that visually compares wild type with mutant structures.
 The plugin's philosophy is
-to focus on each mutation one-at-a-time to try to understand what interactions the wildtype residue was making and how those interactions are (or are not) being accommodated by the mutant residue. `Visit this page <https://github.com/kalekundert/wt_vs_mut>`_ for instructions on how to install and use ``wt_vs_mut``.
+to focus on each mutation one-at-a-time to try to understand what interactions the wild type residue was making and how those interactions are (or are not) being accommodated by the mutant residue. `Visit this page <https://github.com/kalekundert/wt_vs_mut>`_ for instructions on how to install and use ``wt_vs_mut``.

  **Task 4:** Use the ``wt_vs_mut`` PyMOL script to compare the output structure from the validation step ``validate_designs_KSI_D38E_0001.pdb`` with the wild type crystal structure ``KSI_WT.pdb``.
 Follow the `wt_vs_mut <https://github.com/kalekundert/wt_vs_mut>`_ instructions to load the PyMOL visualization plugin.